The North Mississippi Guide to Professional Home Pest Control

 These bugs tend to attack azaleas.
 You might see silver, white, or yellow spots on the leaves, making them look bleached.
 Azaleas hold their leaves for 2 to 3 growing seasons, so once they show damage, that unsightly growth can be there for up to 3 years.

 These bugs feed on you and are pretty prevalent in this area.
 Mosquitoes can not only be a significant source of frustration, keeping you from being able to spend time in your very own yard, but they can also be a serious threat in some areas.
-Memphis is one of the most mosquito-infested cities in the U.S.

 A female mosquito can lay nearly 400 eggs at a time.
 Approximately 12 days later, you’ll have new adults buzzing about.
 They love moist areas and can breed in the littlest bits of water.